The Kangaroo method

-The Tibetan Plateau is one the world's highest and largest and home to the village Ritoma which inhabitants struggle to keep their nomadic culture alive while embracing modern world, notably in the form of their new found passion: basketball.
+The Tibetan Plateau is one of the world's highest and largest and home to the Ritomas who struggle to keep their nomadic culture alive while embracing modern world, notably in the form of their new found passion: basketball.

 Helped by an American coach, the villagers want to build the best team around and decide to organize a tournament.